 “Pain is an unpleasant sensory and emotional experience associated with actual or potential tissue damage.” -The International Association for the Study of Pain

-What's interesting about that statement is that it confirms that you can't separate the physical from the emotional and that pain can be a real or perceived threat.
+The most interesting piece in that statement, and what many Holistic Practitioners have come to know, is the confirmation that you can’t separate the physical from the emotional.
+That pain can be a real or perceived threat.

 Even moreso that pain doesn’t necessarily mean damage.